Early Action vs Early Decision: Understanding The Difference

 The primary difference between EA-restrictive and Early Decision is that if you’re accepted, you’re under no obligation to attend.
 Early action students are free to decide on a different college.
 You also have until May 1st to make your decision, which means you can also scope out institutions you're admitted to during regular admissions.

-The standard timeline for Early Action applications are typically due on or before November 1st and the expected notification day is mid-December.
+The standard timeline for Early Action applications is typically due on or before November 1st and the expected notification day is mid-December.

-Early Decision applications are typically due by the end of October senior year of high school, and notifications will be released mid-December, around the same time as Early Action decisions.
+Early Decision applications are typically due by the end of October, senior year of high school, and notifications will be released mid-December, around the same time as Early Action decisions.
 But it's always best to check with each school to ensure you meet their Early Decision deadline.